RocketLeagueMapmaking/RL-docs/README.md

 ## Deployment

 **NOTE**: These steps will currently only work for the main `rocketleaguemapmaking.com` domain, as it hasn't been made customisable yet.
-If you wish to view this locally, see the [contribution][contributing] documentation.
+If you wish to view this branch or a PR locally, open the [developer site][dev-domain] or the url in the PR.

 This site can be executed as a docker container on the host machine.